sanhancluster/rur/README.md

 from rur import uri
 iout = 136 # arbitrary snapshot number, from output_XXXXX
 snap = uri.RamsesSnapshot('my_RAMSES_repo', iout, mode='none', path_in_repo='')

+# reads cell and particle data in the selected bounding box, if the box is not specified, loads the whole volume.
 cell = snap.get_cell()
 part = snap.get_part()
 ```